OXID-eSales/paypal-checkout-documentation/releases/paypal-checkout-340.rst

 PayPal Vaulting is activated by default (:ref:`oxdajr14`, Pos.
 1).

 Deactivate it if required.
-For more information, see :ref:`configuration:Deactivating PayPal Vaulting`.
+For more information, see :ref:`configuration:Using PayPal Vaulting`.

 Changed payment methods
 -----------------------